 Best leashed strolls are the Royal Botanic Gardens Victoria and World Heritage Site, Carlton Gardens.
 Gourmet Pawprints hosts dog-centric neighborhood walking tours, Yarra River cruises, and winery tasting tours.

 Indianapolis, Indiana, USA

 Canines live the California dream in this sunny Central Coast town.

-Dogs chase waves leash-free at Arroyo Burro Beach and Shoreline Park, hike bluff-tops at Douglas Family Preserve, and sail aboard Sunset Kidd yacht.
+Dogs chase waves leash-free at the beach between Arroyo Burro Beach and Shoreline Steps, hike bluff-tops at Douglas Family Preserve, and sail aboard Sunset Kidd yacht.

 Dog-friendly restaurants, brewpubs, and wineries abound in Funk Zone arts district.
 Spa resort Camp Canine charm schools pups at "Coffee Shop Dog" training.

 Denver, Colorado, USA